ZachAttakk/adventofcode/2021/readme.md

 So my calculations work, but the answer is too low.
 I feel there might be a higher Y velocity that would still hit the pot shot if I keep running high enough.
 So let's set an arbitrary maximum and run until we hit that.
 See what shakes out.

 At 10 000 loops I found a target around 85, so maybe I can trim it to 100.
 But it worked!

+### Part 2

+> How many distinct initial velocity values cause the probe to be within the target area after any step?

+So when I check whether it hits, if it hits I can just save it.
+There might be several X velocities that hit as well, so this requires a set!
+I will have to check my velocity in 2D though.

+How are some of the given values for Y negative?
+Oh because I can launch it hard enough that it lands on the first cycle!
+So our minimum value is actual die minimum of Y.

+Problem with a multidimensional system, is that some resistances approach zero and other keep going...
+Guess I'll just lock it down.
+Not it can only handle a 2D velocity because I need to explicitely apply gravity and drag.